omphteliba/citrix-1/README.md

 Getting upcoming webinars
 -------------------------

-In order to get all the upcoming webinars, you have to do this:
+In order to get all the upcoming webinars, you can write:

 ```php
 $citrix = new \Citrix\Citrix($auth);